 Emiko Nakano (1925 - 1990)

-During WWII in 1943, the family was interned at the relocation center in Colorado and later moved to Crystal City Internment Camp in Texas where she was able to continue her painting producing oil landscapes of the camp.
-The family eventually moved to Richmond, CA. (As told by Barbara Nakano, a sister, to David Carlson who handled Emiko’s estate for the family.)
+During WWII in 1943, the family was interned at the relocation center in Colorado and later moved to Crystal City Internment Camp in Texas, where she could continue her painting, producing oil landscapes of the camp.
+The family eventually moved to Richmond, California, as told by Barbara Nakano (Emiko Nakano’s sister) to David Carlson, who handled Emiko’s artwork in her estate for the family.

 2014–2015: Cross the Bridge: Emiko Nakano – Abstract Landscapes, Monterey Museum of Art, Monterey, California

 Selected Group Exhibitions